dariusk/corpora/README.md

+# `imonroe/corpora`

+This is a PHP and Composer-friendly fork of the `darius/corpora` package, designed for easy use with PHP projects.
+It is currently a work in progress, and I don't suggest you use it yet.

+Original README:

 # Corpora

 This project is a collection of static corpora (plural of "corpus") that are potentially useful in the creation of weird internet stuff.
 I've found that, as a creator, sometimes I am making something that needs access to a lot of adjectives, but not necessarily every adjective in the English language.
 So for the last year I've been copy/pasting an `adjs.json` file from project to project.
 This is kind of awful, so I'm hoping that this project will at least help me keep everything in one place.